Anubhab2003/Friday/README.md

+Hey folks nice to see you here.
-Hey folks to run this software friday, you need to install all the dependencies,the entire files and folder.
+Now to Download Friday, you need to checkout the release section, and download the Zip Files.